-Effective August 1, 2011, employees hired on or before December 28, 2012 shall pay 7% of the employee's current base salary and other compensation as qualified by state law towards the employer contribution to the CalPERS retirement plan on a post-tax basis in the form of a payroll deduction.
+(e) Effective August 1, 2011, in consideration of (a) above, employees hired on or before June 30, 2011 December 28, 2012 shall pay seven (7%) of the employee's current base salary and (employee contribution) and other compensation as qualified by state law towards the Public Employees'

+Retirement System (P.E.R.S.) towards employer's share of cost for P.E.R.S. pension on a post-tax basis in the form of a payroll deduction.
 The City will seek an IRS private letter ruling to determine whether or not the IRS permits the employee's contribution to the employer's share of pension cost to be treated on a pre-tax basis.
 If the IRS issues a private letter ruling allowing employee's contribution towards employer pension cost on a pre-tax basis, the City will change the deduction from post-tax to pre-tax as soon as administratively possible after the IRS final determination.